GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 Instead of calling `document.browsingTopics()`, topics can be retrieved via a request header, and marked as observed and eligible for topics calculation via response headers.

-This is likely to be considerably more performant than using the JavaScript API.
+This is likely to be much more performant than using the JavaScript API.

 The request header will be sent on document requests if the list of topics is non-empty and the request is allowable: for example, the appropriate [permission policy](#site-opt-out) is in play,